untapped-inc/sema-docs/docs/deploying-to-production.md

 * Pm2 (Robust and easy to use process manager): `yarn global add pm2`
 * Create a new root directory to contain the whole project: `mkdir sema`
 * Move into the root directory: `cd sema`
-* Create a new repository by forking the official web back office repo through Github: Follow [this link](https://help.github.com/articles/fork-a-repo/) for instructions.
+* Create a new repository by forking the official back office web client repo through Github: Follow [this link](https://help.github.com/articles/fork-a-repo/) for instructions.
 Link to the repo: https://github.com/untapped-inc/sema-back-office-web
 * Clone your new repository to a local directory: `git clone https://github.com/YOUR-USERNAME/sema-back-office-web.git` - Make sure to change ==YOUR-USERNAME== to your Github username or the one you chose to fork the repo for
-* Move into the root directory of the web back office: `cd sema-back-office-web`
+* Move into the root directory of the back office web client: `cd sema-back-office-web`
 * Install react-scripts (To be able to run the client): `yarn global add react-scripts`
-* From this point on, we expect that you are in the root directory of the web back office
+* From this point on, we expect that you are in the root directory of the back office web client

 ### Building the client